rapidez/rapidez/extensions/Compare/README.md

 ```
 Vue.component('product-compare-widget', require('Extensions/Compare/components/Widget.vue').default);
 ```
 This component can be customized with multiple class props.
+It's also possible to overwrite the product part of it with the slot.
 If it does not fit your needs you can create your own Vue component and use the mixin: `Methods.js` for the functionality as done within the component.
 Most likely the component is displayed fixed so render it at the end of the html with for example the `page_end` stack on the `category.blade.php`:
 ```
 @push('page_end')
     <product-compare-widget